Axia-Tech/cumulus/allychain-template/README.md

 This project is originally a fork of the
 [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template)
-modified to include dependencies required for registering this node as a **parathread** or **allychain** to a **relay chain**.
+modified to include dependencies required for registering this node as a **allythread** or **allychain** to a **relay chain**.

 The stand-alone version of this template is hosted on the